nicklockwood/FXBlurView/README.md

 - FXBlurView image background is no longer opaque/black, so it can be used as a translucent overlay
 - underlyingView property is now an IBOutlet, so it can be connected in Interface Builder
+- Moved imports into header for better Swift compatibility

 Version 1.6.2